Bridge Construction

 Stream behavior presented another challenge.
 The bridge needed to withstand rising water levels without floating or being swept away.
 To address this, the bridge deck height was set above the 100-year flood level.
 In addition, the project required securing environmental approvals from the town, coordinating light machinery for placement, and selecting appropriate tools for assembly.

-To streamline installation, the primary support beams were partially assembled prior to transport, reducing complexity on construction day.
-Each set of three beams were grouped using spacer blocks and long threaded rods.
+To streamline installation, the primary support beams were partially assembled prior to transport, simplifying the work required on construction day.
+Each set of beams were grouped using spacer blocks and long threaded rods.

 Email: contact@nicosordello.com